 There has not been any actual development within this area in the preceding three (3) years.

 3. development approved within the past three years but not yet constructed.

-There has not been any development approved but not yet constructed within this area in the preceding three (3) years.
+While there has not been any actual development within this area in the preceding three (3) years, two zoning actions have been approved within one-half mile: